satinder147/DeepWay/README.md

 ## Training the Model
 I made a collection of CNN architectures and trained the model.
 Then I evaluated the performance of all the models and chose the one with the best accuracy.
-I got a training accuracy of about 97%
+I got a training accuracy of about 97%.
+I got roughly same accuracy for all the trained model but I realized that the model in which implemented regularization performed better on the test set
 The architecture of the best model was: